pegasystems/angular-sdk/README.md

 # Angular SDK

-The **Angular SDK** provides Pega customers with a bridge from the Pega **Constellation JavaScript Engine** (part of the Pega Infinity&trade; product) to the Angular bridge and components in this repository.
+The **Angular SDK** provides Pega customers with the ability to build DX components that connect Pega’s ConstellationJS Engine APIs with a design system other than Pega Cosmos.

+The Angular SDK differs from out-of-the-box Cosmos React because it provides and demonstrates the use of a design system that is not the Pega **Cosmos React** design system.
+The alternative design system used in this Angular SDK is
-Many of the components in this SDK are built using [Angular Material components](https://material.angular.io/) - open-source components that integrate seamlessly with Angular.
+ [Angular Material](https://material.angular.io/) - open-source components that integrate seamlessly with Angular.

-Note: The Angular SDK is offered in early adopter mode.
-It is built on the new and modernized UI technology stack (the Constellation JavaScript Engine and Constellation JavaScript API).
-Currently offering a limited feature set, the Angular SDK is likely not yet suitable for production applications.
+The Angular SDK is built on a new and modernized UI technology stack (the Constellation JavaScript Engine and Constellation JavaScript API).
+Many additional SDK features are planned for 2022 to expand the scope of supported use cases.

 <br>